BSO

 The view out the front door of the Haymarket Cafe.

-Neil Young and Jerry Garcia in the snowy doorway.
+Neil Young and Jerry Garcia in a snowy Main Street doorway.

-The UMass students have returned from their winter break, an event inspiring this act of creative vandalism on Herter Hall.
+The UMass students have returned from their winter break, an event inspiring this act of retro vandalism on Herter Hall.

 This picture by S.P.
 Sullivan shows the Dickinson Estate in Amherst as it appeared during the snowstorm early this morning.

-Here is a smart and heartfelt song about Ms. Dickinson.
+Here is a clever and heartfelt song about Ms. Dickinson.

 A hawk and its pinned pigeon prey in downtown Springfield by Greg Saulmon.